This simple guide will show you exactly how travel insurance protects you and your money16 October 2021

 Here’s the very short answer:

-Travel insurance covers cancellations, medical expenses, evacuations, loss or delays, and 24/7 assistance.
+Travel insurance covers lost money from canceled trips, emergency medical expenses, evacuation costs, baggage & delays, and 24/7 assistance.

 This is the #1 concern with most travelers.

-The most common reason is the first one…someone getting sick or a family member passing away.
+By far, the most common reason someone getting sick or a family member passing away.
+This is especially common now with the Covid-19 pandemic.

-Cancel For Any Reason (CFAR) coverage will allow you to call off your trip for any reason, as long as you meet the plan criteria.
+Note: There is also an optional upgrade called Cancel For Any Reason (CFAR) coverage, which will allow you to call off your trip for any reason, as long as you meet the plan criteria.

 Trip Interruption Coverage is similar to cancellation coverage, but covers you while you are on your trip for the same list of covered reasons.

-If something happens and you are required to return home, insurance will reimburse you for the lost portion of your trip…as well as any additional expenses for the last-minute flight home.
+If something happens and you are required to return home, insurance will reimburse you for the lost portion of your trip…as well as any additional expenses to get back home.

 This is crucial, and often overlooked.